National Parks in Puerto Rico: Explore the only Puerto Rico National Park

 How many national parks are there in Puerto Rico?

 Puerto Rico has one national park.
-It is San Juan National Historic Site does not hold the title of National Park but it is managed by a National Park Service and is consider to be a national park by them.
-El Yunque National Forest is a popular tourist spot in Puerto Rico but it is managed by the US Foresty Service and is not part of the National Park System.
+San Juan National Historic Site does not hold the title of National Park, but it is managed by the National Park Service and is considered a national park by them.
+El Yunque National Forest is a popular tourist spot in Puerto Rico, but it is managed by the US Forest Service and is not part of the National Park System.

 What is the name of the national park in Puerto Rico?